S-SathiyaNarayanan/Data-Structures-and-Algorithms/Week 2/README.md

 2. Identify for given row number;
   -->how many colums are there
   -->types of elements * in column
-3)What do you need to print ?
+3. What do you need to print ?